neuralmagic/docs/src/content/tasks/text-generation/optimization.md

 ## **Apply One-Shot**

-We will next optimize the model by applying pruning and quantization, using Sparsify, Neural Magic's model optimization toolkit.
+You will optimize the model by applying pruning and quantization using Sparsify, Neural Magic's model optimization toolkit.

-For compressing LLMs, we will use a post-training algorithm called `FastOBCQ`, which we can apply using the `sparsify.run one-shot` pathway.
+For compressing LLMs, you will use a post-training algorithm called `FastOBCQ`, which you can apply using the `sparsify.run one-shot` pathway.

-### **Format Dataset**
+### **Formatting a Dataset**

 `FastOBCQ` uses calibration data during the pruning and quantization process.
-In this case, we will use the [`codeparrot/apps`](https://huggingface.co/datasets/codeparrot/apps) dataset as the calibration data.

-The Sparsify One-Shot pathway requires preprocessed data to be passed as a folder holding `.npz` files.
+In this case, you will use the [`codeparrot/apps`](https://huggingface.co/datasets/codeparrot/apps) dataset as the calibration data.
+The Sparsify One-Shot pathway requires that pre-processed data is passed as a folder holding `.npz` files.

-Run the following to pre-process the dataset:
+To pre-process the dataset, run:

 ```python
 from transformers import AutoModelForCausalLM, AutoTokenizer